-If an entity's documentation remains the same, it is thus unnecessary to update the evidence provided.
+For example, it is unnecessary to update the documentation to note that it is not applicable for a particular year.
 GRESB advises participants to simply state that the documents are applicable to the reporting year in question to maintain year-agnosticism.